 5. Occupational Injuries

 Different jobs require a lot of work from some major parts of our body.
 Being a typist, for example, will require a lot of wrist movement and neck movement.
-Overusing your wrist in the wrong position may lead to swollen tendons or over-stretching of some ligaments that hold the bones which may lead to wrist dislocation.
+Overusing your wrist in the wrong position may lead to swollen tendons or over-stretching of some ligaments that hold the bones which may lead to a wrist dislocation.

 - Pain is felt immediately at the wrist once the injury happens.